MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

    [screenshot needed]

-   Anyone who is assigned the Power Platform Lockbox access approver admin role in the Power Platform admin center can approve Power Platform Lockbox requests.
+   Anyone who is a tenant admin or assigned the **Customer Lockbox access approver** role in the Power Platform admin center can approve Power Platform Lockbox requests.

 5. The approver signs in to the Power Platform admin center and approves the request.
 This step triggers the creation of an audit record available by searching the audit log.
 For more information, see Auditing Customer Lockbox requests.